apache/spark/docs/apache-airflow/start/docker.rst

     mkdir ./dags ./logs ./plugins
     echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env

-See:ref:`Docker Compose environment variables <docker-compose-env-variables>`
+See :ref:`Docker Compose environment variables <docker-compose-env-variables>`

 On **all operating systems**, you need to run database migrations and create the first user account.
 To do it, run.